A block-acoustic preconditioner for the elastic Helmholtz equation: Conclusion

 \section{Conclusion}

 In this work we introduced a block-acoustic preconditioner for the elastic Helmholtz equation.
 Building upon the commutation of the underlying operators in the continuous space, our key idea is designing an approximation of the leading block discretized in the pressure's space that will enable a small enough commutator.
-It results in a block-triangular preconditioner whose diagonal blocks are acoustic Helmholtz operators.
+It results in a block-triangular preconditioner whose diagonal blocks are acoustic Helmholtz operators, that enables a reduction from elastic to acoustic Helmholtz, and scales well with respect to the Poisson ratio.
 Our theoretical results unravel the role of the commutator in the preconditioning of systems with an indefinite leading block.
-We demonstrated both analytically and numerically that a complex shift might be necessary, in highly heterogeneous media, to promise fast convergence.
-However, without a complex shift, the block-acoustic preconditioner is scalable with respect to the Poisson ratio and the grid size.
+We demonstrated both analytically and numerically that a small complex shift might be necessary, in highly heterogeneous media, to promise fast convergence.
+However, when problems with smooth media are solved without a complex shift, the block-acoustic preconditioner is scalable with respect to the grid size.

-We designed an efficient combination of our preconditioner with shifted Laplacian multigrid applied on each acoustic block, and compared the method to a recent monolithic multigrid preconditioner.
+We designed an efficient combination of our preconditioner with shifted Laplacian multigrid applied to each acoustic block, and compared the method to a recent monolithic multigrid preconditioner.
 The resulting block-acoustic multigrid achieves significantly lower computational cost for smooth media.
 For challenging geophysical media with jumping coefficients, our approach attains comparable iteration count, yet lower computational cost, compared to the monolithic multigrid.
-The block structure of our preconditioner enables a huge memory save, in addition to the natural parallelization.
-Overall, the block-acoustic preconditioner makes the problem of elastic wave propagation in large 3D cases applicable on a laptop.
+The block structure of our preconditioner enables a huge memory save.
+Overall, the block-acoustic preconditioner makes the problem of elastic wave propagation in large 3D cases applicable using reasonable computational resources.